opf/openproject/README.md

 Requirements
 ------------

-The OpenProject Backlogs plug-in requires the [OpenProject Core](https://github.com/opf/openproject/) in version greater or equal to *3.0.0pre37*.
+The OpenProject Backlogs plug-in requires the [OpenProject Core](https://github.com/opf/openproject/) in version greater or equal to *3.0.0pre42*.

-Tests for this plugin require `pdf-inspector`, so just add the following line to OpenProject's `Gemfile.plugin`:

-`gem "pdf-inspector", "~>1.0.0", :group => :test`

 Installation
 ------------

-OpenProject Backlogs depends on OpenProject Plugins.
-Thus, if you haven't done it already, add the following line to the `Gemfile.plugins` to your OpenProject installation:
+OpenProject Costs depends on OpenProject Plugins.
+Thus, if you haven't done it already, add the following line to the `Gemfile.plugins` in your OpenProject installation:

 `gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "dev"`

-For OpenProject Backlogs itself you need to add the following line to the `Gemfile.plugins` of OpenProject:
+For OpenProject Costs itself you need to add the following line to the `Gemfile.plugins` of OpenProject:

-`gem "openproject-backlogs", git: "https://github.com/finnlabs/openproject-backlogs.git", :branch => "dev"`
+`gem "openproject-costs", git: "https://github.com/finnlabs/openproject-costs.git", :branch => "dev"`

 Afterwards, run: